GSA/digitalgov.gov/content/posts/2014-10-28-trends-on-tuesday-8-ways-to-format-tables-for-responsive-web-design.md

 ### 5. Hide the Least Important Columns

-[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-438-stu-301x212.jpg" alt="Regular table in background with smartphone in foreground showing table with fewer columns." %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-438-stu.jpg)In Excel we regularly hide rows that we do not want others to see or deem less important.
+[{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-438-stu-301x212.jpg" alt="Regular table in background with smartphone in foreground showing table with fewer columns." >}}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/10/600-x-438-stu.jpg)In Excel we regularly hide rows that we do not want others to see or deem less important.

 ### 6. Select only the columns they want to see